 Almost any form of hydrotherapy can be applied to reproductive health in some way.
 There are some applications that are exclusive to fertility health, while others are more generalized.

 Hot baths induce sweat, one of the body’s natural detoxification systems and it is relaxing.
 Any water above 100 degrees Fahrenheit should only be utilized in 10-15 minute intervals, or as suggested by your healthcare practitioner.
 A hot bath is useful for people experiencing high emotional stress due to infertility, or the pressure of trying to conceive.
 Even those experiencing reproductive health issues can benefit from a relaxing bath.

-A hot bath at the end of a long day, or period of high stress can be a form of meditation and can promote complete body relaxation, which is a great tool for managing stress.
+A hot bath at the end of a long day or during a period of high stress can be a form of meditation and can promote complete body relaxation, which is a great tool for managing stress.
 Finishing off a hot bath with a cold shower has been used for years to support a healthy immune system.

 A compress is a cloth soaked in water, either hot or cold, or a combination of both, and then applied to a specific area of the body.
 For female reproductive health issues, this is a great application to do weekly.
 Simply apply the compress to the lower abdomen between the belly button and just above the pubic bone.

 - Hot compresses increase circulation and relax the muscles and tissues where applied.
 Not recommended where inflammation is present, such as severe endometriosis.

 - Cold compresses can help reduce inflammation and reduce pain.
 This application is great for women who are experiencing pain from endometriosis, large uterine fibroids, ovarian cysts or adenomyosis.
 Cold compresses may also be helpful for men with varicocele or epididymitis, when applied to the painful or swollen area for short amounts of time.